MolecularMatters/psd_sdk/README.md

 98% of the code is written in a platform-independent way already.
 If you want to port the SDK to other platforms, here are the things that need porting:

-### PsdInterleave.cpp:
-Uses a few SSE2 intrinsics at the moment, should be fairly straightforward to port to C++.

 ### PsdNativeFile.cpp:
 Provides an implementation of the PsdFile interface and uses native Windows functions for async operations.